Find Affordable College Courses

 $26,250 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Gordon College.
-The school came in at #2 on this year’s Best Value Philosophy & Religious Studies Schools in the New England Region list.
-Gordon College is a small private not-for-profit school located in the suburb of Wenham.
+You’ll be in good company if you decide to attend Gordon College.
+It ranked #2 on our 2023 Best Value Philosophy & Religious Studies Schools in the New England Region list.
+Gordon College is a small private not-for-profit school located in the large suburb of Wenham.

 The average tuition and fees for an out-of-state undergraduate student at Gordon College are $26,250 a year.